Publish Date

 Graph shows level of exposure to 1-bromopropane before a week of work, through two work shifts, and post-shifts.

 Mosaic Diagnostics offers a glyphosate test that you can consider when toxin testing.
-Glyphosate is an herbicide, but it is not available on our GPL-TOX Profile.
+Glyphosate is an herbicide, but it is not available on our TOXDetect Profile.
 Glyphosate has gotten a lot of press since it was created in 1974.
 Its use is most common in agriculture but also by private users.
 In agriculture, crops that are treated most often with glyphosate are soybeans, corn, cotton, wheat, alfalfa, sorghum, sugar beets, canola, oranges, barley, and several other crops.
 States that have large agricultural activity have the highest amount of glyphosate usage.
 These states include those in the Midwest like Kansas, Missouri, Montana, Minnesota, South Dakota, Iowa, Texas, and Indiana.
 In other states, glyphosate is still used, just usually not at the same rates.
 There is also private use of this chemical.
 Most individuals would recognize it as Roundup, which is a common brand name of glyphosate.

 Glyphosate is touted as an effective herbicide due to its mechanism of action.
 The shikimate pathway is the biochemical pathway in which this agent acts.
 In some organisms it acts to block amino acid synthesis by inhibiting the binding of phosphoenolpyruvate (PEP) to the enzyme 5-enolpyruvylshikimate-3-phosphate synthase (EPSPS).
 This is the rate-limiting step of the shikimate pathway in the production of aromatic amino acids: tryptophan, tyrosine, and phenylalanine.
 In other organisms it blocks the conversion of shikimate to chorismate, a common denominator in the production of many metabolites needed for microorganism life and virulence.
 Some of these metabolites include vitamins, enterobactin, and needed aromatic amino acids.
 By inhibiting chorismate’s formation or conversion to these metabolites, pests can be easily killed, and opens up research on the production of many antimicrobial agents.